-- 2020 Board of Directors Campaign Information: ACA is seeking candidates for four open seats on the Board of Directors.
+- 2021 Board of Directors Campaign Information and Position Description: ACA is seeking candidates for six open seats on the 2021-2022 ACA International Board of Directors.
 To assist potential candidates, the campaign information document includes campaign deadlines, rules and a Board position description.

 - 2021 Board of Directors Candidate Application: Interested candidates are urged to submit a completed application as soon as possible but not later than March 15, 2021.
-The ACA International Council of Delegates will meet on July 15, 2020, to elect four directors for three-year terms.
+The ACA International Council of Delegates will meet July 28, 2021, to elect six directors for three-year terms.

 - ACA Board of Directors: ACA Board of Directors governs the affairs, activities and concerns of the association.

 - ACA Member Committees: ACA’s committees address important issues that impact your day-to-day operations and provide meaningful input to the Board of Directors.

-- Strategic Plan: ACA International’s work is driven largely by the initiatives set forth by association members in its three-year strategic plan.
+- Strategic Plan: ACA International’s work is driven largely by the initiatives set forth by the Board of Directors in the association's three-year strategic plan.
 The Board met in December 2020 and reaffirmed the vision, mission and values, and adopted goals for 2021-2023.
 Accompanying strategies and action plans are in development.

 - ACA Bylaws: The rules governing the association’s internal affairs, the ACA International Bylaws are amended from time to time with approval by the Council of Delegates.
-Current Bylaws effective January 2019.
-Amended Bylaws effective January 2021 (as amended July 14, 2020).
+Current Bylaws effective January 2021 (as amended July 14, 2020).